nmcdonnell-kx/docs/docs/interfaces/arrow/arrow-types.md

 # Type mapping between Arrow and kdb+

 The data layout of an Arrow table is defined by its schema.
 The schema is composed from a list of fields, one for each column in the table.
 The field  describes the name of the column and its datatype.
-This pages examine each of these and details how they are mapped in kdb+.
+This page examines each of these and details how they are mapped in kdb+.

 :fontawesome-brands-github:
 [KxSystems/arrowkdb](https://github.com/KxSystems/arrowkdb)